valju/idea-case-backend/README.md

   3. **> pwd** to make sure where you are!
 Then **cd to repo**
   4. **> pwd** again for folder awareness!
   5. run **> npm install** if in the repo root folder, to automatically install the dependencies from the package.json.
 (Somebody else has already run the npm init & needed npm install thisandthat commands earlier)
-  6. Open the editor and edit and check DB_SETTINGS.js in src/db folder.
-(Later all the settings will be moved just into one file in each project.)
+  6. Open the editor and add/edit and check CONSTANTS.js in src/db folder.
 Change your:
     **db-username**, **db-password**, and the **"database"** which actually is your schema name on the database server.
 Double check that the host and port are **'localhost'** and **'3308'**.
 (That is our end of the tunnel).
   7. **>npm run db:init** to run the db creation/reset script and get the shared test data (We should soon remove/consolidate/merge the scripts from the Database folder, as we should only have one set of drop, create and insert statements in our project)
   8. **>npm start**